plentymarkets/docs-raw/plentyInterface/Order.md

 <pre>public <strong>deleteByOrderItemIdAndTypeId</strong>(<a target="_blank" href="http://php.net/int">int</a> $orderItemId, <a target="_blank" href="http://php.net/int">int</a> $typeId):<a target="_blank" href="http://php.net/bool">bool</a></pre>

-Delete an order item date by an order item ID and an order date type ID.
+Delete an order item date by an order item and an order date type.

 ##### <strong>Parameters</strong>